progmaticltd/homebox/docs/features.md

 ## Full text search

 The server implements full text search inside your emails _and_ your attachments.
-Full text search is also done inside attached archives (zip, rar, etc) following attachments types are actually recognised:
+Full text search is also done inside attached archives (zip, rar, etc).
+The following attachments types are actually recognised:

 - PDF files.
 - Text, XML and HTML files (various encoding)